rpiRobotics/ik-geo/README.md

 6R robots with three intersecting or parallel axes are solved in closed form, and all solutions are found exactly without iteration.
 Other 6R robots are efficiently solved by searching for zeros of an error function of one or two joint angles.
 To the best of our knowledge, all commercially available industrial 6R robots and 7R robots parameterized by some joint angle have intersecting or parallel axes and therefore can be solved in closed form or with 1D search.

 We provide implementations for many of the kinematic families shown below.

-If you'd like help implementing IK for a kinematic family not in this repo, please start a GitHub issue or send an email.
+See [matlab/automatic_IK/](matlab/automatic_IK/) to automatically detect which IK solvers can be used for a given robot.

 | Solution Type | Robot Kinematic Family                             | Example                            |